BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - LSP MAY reject a client by it's node_id or IP.
 In this case, the LSP MUST return a `1001` error.
   - %human_message% MAY simply be "Client rejected".
   - Example: `{ "message": "Node id banned." }`.

+> **Rationale Client rejected** LSPs can reject a client for example for misbehaviour.
+LSPs can reject a node on two levels: Prevent a peer connection OR disable order creation.
+Preventing a peer connection might not work in case you still want to allow other functions to keep working, for example an existing channel.

 ### 2.1 lsps1.get_order